zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-thee-release.md

 We missed the last release blog, so we're making it up with a longer one today.
-ZenML 0.7.2 and 0.7.3 are both a doozy in terms of new and exciting features, from new materializers to better stack management, and experiment tracking components!
+ZenML 0.7.2 and 0.7.3 are both a doozy in terms of new and exciting features, from exciting new integrations to better stack management.
+Read on to learn more!

 ## 📊 Experiment Tracking Components